MaksuCode/cypress-typescript-project/README.md

 # Simple UI Automation with Cypress with Typescript

-This is a sample project to practice Cypress with Typescript.
-It consists of 3 test cases for [this](https://practicetestautomation.com/practice-test-login/) simple login page
+This is a sample project to practice UI test automation using Cypress and Typescript.

 ## Installation

-Use npm
+The web project under test is [this](https://github.com/gothinkster/angularjs-realworld-example-app) one.
+Please follow the instructions on their github page and build up the project on your local.

+Then install Cypress and Typescipt using npm

 ```bash
 npm install cypress